MadelineCollier/chatty-app/README.md

 Chatty App
 =====================

-A slack clone built to using ReactJS and WebSockets.
+A slack clone built using ReactJS and WebSockets.

 ### Finished Product
 Users can live chat, see how many other users are online, and change their username at will.